BeReyes1/CMPM121-F/README.md

 ### Conclusive Game End

 When the player collects the key and brings it to scene 2, they will receive a page popup that reads “You Win!”
 They need the key for the popup to show.

+### Additional features:

+- Users are able to swap between light and dark mode using the starting screen buttons.
+- Added localization support for English, Japanese, and Arabic, which can be changed by either the starting screen buttons or associated keybinds ("B" - English, "N" - Japanese, "M" - Arabic) (Note: this unfortunately does not apply to our title, as it is a custom asset that does not translate well)

 ## Reflection